 The chorus experience may include public concerts, singing with professional soloists, singing at fundraisers, and culminates in your appearance in a fully staged opera in a professional theatre for three days of production (Get ready for standing ovations from an adoring audience).

-Training and rehearsals take place every Thursday from 6:30 – 9:30 pm at St. Matthew’s United Church, 729 St. Clair Ave.
-West.
+Training and rehearsals take place every Thursday from 6:30 – 9:30 pm at Christ Church Deer Park, 1570 Yonge Street, Toronto.

 The cost for this opera experience is $275, which includes scores, online resources and fitting and rental of professional opera costumes.

-This coming season the TCO will be doing Mozart’s The Marriage of Figaro, or, more correctly, Le Nozze di Figaro, since it will be performed in Italian (better start learning to roll your “R’s”).
+In March 2019, the TCO will be doing Verdi’s La Traviata, it will be performed in Italian (better start learning to roll your “R’s”).

 Come join us for the adventure – it will be an experience of a lifetime!

-Registration for the fall 2018 session of the Toronto City Opera Chorus is now closed.
+Registration for the 2018-2019 session of the Toronto City Opera Chorus is now closed.
+Please stay tuned for our 2019-2020 season announcement.

 The soloists’ program is independently administered by TCO.
 The soloists must apply for audition starting in June every year.
 Upon fulfilling the requirements of different voice types, soloists will be offered assigned roles in the opera(s) for the upcoming season.
 Soloists will be guided in a learning and discovery process involving understanding of the text, intent, pronunciation, and style followed by the exploration of expression through physicality.

-Training and rehearsals take place every Saturday and Wednesday as per soloists’ schedule at St. Matthew’s United Church, 729 St. Clair Ave.
-West.
+Soloists’ rehearsals take place every Saturday and Wednesday as per soloists’ schedule.

 A stipend will be paid to the soloists under the condition that they successfully perform their assigned roles.